 - 2.18.
 CIL is a charge which local authorities can place on developers to help fund infrastructure needed to support new development in their areas.
-The Central Lincolnshire Authorities are in the process of preparing a CIL Charging Schedule and this will be subject to 2 periods of consultation and an independent examination prior to being adopted at the end of 2016. - 2.19.
+The Central Lincolnshire District Authorities (namely City of Lincoln, North Kesteven and West Lindsey District Council) are in the process of preparing CIL Charging Schedules and this will be subject to relevant consultation and an independent examination prior to anticipated adoption at the end of 2016 / early 2017. - 2.19.
 CIL will partially replace the existing Section 106 planning obligations process by reducing the range of infrastructure types or projects that it will be appropriate to secure obligations for.
 Section 106 Planning Obligations, will specify, at the time planning consent, how funds are to be spent.
-CIL receipts revenue can be spent with an extra degree of flexibility, although the intentions for spending should be set out in a Regulation 123 List which is open to public scrutiny.
+CIL receipts revenue can be spent with an extra degree of flexibility, although the intentions for spending should be set out in a Regulation 123 List2 which is open to public scrutiny.
 CIL monies can be pooled into one fund which the Central Lincolnshire authorities must use to provide, improve, replace, operate or maintain infrastructure to support the development of its area.
 Importantly, the CIL charge once introduced is non-negotiable, although in certain circumstances relief from payment maybe sought.
 Further information about this can be found within the CIL element of the Planning Policy Guidance.